 - Max Payne comes across an operation in progress, eliminating members of a conspiracy and any evidence of their existence.
 The assassins are even called "cleaners".

-- In the first chapter of Higurashi no Naku Koro ni, Keiichi stayed home from school because he was starting to get suspicious of some classmates.
+- In the first chapter of Higurashi: When They Cry, Keiichi stayed home from school because he was starting to get suspicious of some classmates.
 Two of the girls from his school showed up that night to bring him some food and tell him they hoped he was feeling better.
 While eating the food, he choked on a sewing needle baked into a pastry.
 After having a talk with the police, the half-eaten snack containing the needle was nowhere to be found.
 Its unexplained disappearance would be creepier if it weren't the sort of thing his parents could've reasonably thrown out with the garbage.
-The hypodermic syringe is another, slightly creepier case in this arc, although at that point, of course, no-one was left to actually say It Was Here, I Swear.
-This trope is arguably subverted in both cases since the sewing needle and hypodermic syringe actually were paranoid delusions.
+The hypodermic syringe is another, slightly creepier case in this arc, although at that point, of course, no-one was left to actually claim it as evidence.
+Eventually, it turns out the sewing needle and hypodermic syringe actually were paranoid delusions.

 - The Simpsons

-- Parodied in an episode of "Grift of the Magi", where Homer displays an unusual level of trope awareness:
+- Parodied in the episode "Grift of the Magi", after Lisa fails to show the authorities a surveillance room hidden in a closet, and Homer displays an unusual level of trope awareness:

 Homer: Uh, is this going to be like one of those horror movies where we open the door and everything's normal and we think you're crazy, but then there really is a killer robot and the next morning you find me impaled on the weather vane?
 Is that what this is, Lisa?

-- Subverted in another episode, along with The Little Shop That Wasn't There Yesterday.
+- Subverted in "Treehouse of Horror II", along with The Little Shop That Wasn't There Yesterday.
 When the family asks Homer where he got a cursed monkey paw, he says "I got it from that stall that was right over... there..?", realizing he's pointing to a empty alleyway on the last syllable.
 Then, the camera pans, showing the stall, and Homer continues "Oh wait, there it is."

 - This problem, used as a comedic device, continually plagues Candace; whatever amazing and bizarre thing Phineas and Ferb are doing that time, there's no sign of it by the time Candace tries to show Mom.
-She shows flashes of Genre Savvy regarding it, but she still tries anyway.
-This happening Once per Episode is the premise of the whole showe.
+This happening Once per Episode is the premise of the whole show.
 Phineas and Ferb's creations must have Plot Armor in reverse or something.
 Candace and sometimes Phineas and Ferb tries extremely hard to show Mom what Phineas and Ferb did, but the creations are always completely destroyed.
 Candace even "discovered" a nonexistent sensor that was buried in the family driveway and triggered a creation's invisibility.

 - Likewise, Doctor Doofenshmirtz's daughter, Vanessa, attempts to show her mom (and his Ex-Wife), that Doofenshmirtz is an evil genius, but the evidence disappears.
 Ironically enough, it's shown that Doofenshmirtz's scheme (usually the B-Plot) is often what does away with Phineas and Ferb's thing, and when his scheme is the A-Plot, Phineas and Ferb do away with it.

 - In The Movie, Candace is shown to be believing in a mysterious force that protects the boys.
-She later shows how Genre Savvy she's become as, when the city is being attacked by killer robots, she knows that trying to show it to her mom will ensure they all disappear.
+When the city is being attacked by killer robots, she knows that trying to show it to her mom will ensure they all disappear.
 When she finally drags her mom to the now empty streets the mom just watches in confusion while Candace cheers about how she saved the world.

 - Defied in Justice League Unlimited season two, where half the season is about combating and investigating Cadmus, the shadowy government organization whose mandate is to prepare to take down the Justice League in the event that they overstep their bounds.
 When The Question is kidnapped and tortured by Cadmus the Huntress, recently kicked out of the League, goes to Superman for help and becomes frantic out of the fear that they will never find their headquarters.
 Superman, however, is perfectly at ease because the League already knows where Cadmus is.
 They have held off on actually attacking the base because they have been quietly amassing evidence in preparation for going public about Cadmus's true activities, and when the secret facility is moved after Superman and Huntress break in to rescue the Question the League know when and where they moved.
 Batman explains it pretty clearly when he points out that they have been monitoring Cadmus for months, so of course they have kept track of its whereabouts.
 Ironically, it is only Lex Luthor who is kept out of the loop, and when he betrays Waller and attacks the now-abandoned headquarters Batman uses that as evidence that it was not the League, since they would not have attacked an abandoned warehouse.